nas3423/github-3.1-nasir/README.md

 - git diff | diff of what is changed but not staged git diff --staged | diff of what is staged but not yet committed |
 - git commit -m "[descriptive message]" | commit your staged content as a new commit snapshot |

+## Branch & Merge
+- git branch    |   list your branches. a* will appear next to the currently active branch
+- git branch [branch-name]  |   create a new branch at the current commit
+- git checkout  |   switch to another branch and check it out into your working directory
+- git merge [branch]    |   merge the specified branch's history into the current one
+- git log   |   show all commits in the current branch's history